 Other celebs want exposure, some like to mingle with other stars, and many simply enjoy bathing in the attention of doting fans once again.

 What kind of money can celebrities make signing autographs

 at these shows?
 Well, some stars claim that they've sold over 2,000 photos

 for the weekend.
 So do the math.
 (On the other hand, some celebs say that

 they only sold 50 photos the whole weekend.)

-When: The Hollywood Celebrity and Collectors Show is held several times each year.
-Their 2013 shows are scheduled for:
+When: The Hollywood Celebrity and Collectors Show is held three times each year .

 Typical show hours are: Saturday & Sunday,

 10 a.m. to 5 p.m.